 A Calculation Region is used to apply a formula using numeric values from other Regions in a Form.
 For example, a total price for list of materials used or the total hours an employee worked during the day on various jobs.

 Once you have chosen Calculation as the Region type, you will have the General, Display, Formula and Layout tabs available in the Create Region dialog box.
-The General, Display and Layout tabs are available to all Region Types and are described in the Creating Regions article.
+The General, Display and Layout tabs are available to most Region types and are described in the Creating Regions article.
 Any grayed-out checkboxes or fields are not available for this Region type.

 Display Tab - Format